Skip to content

 "The music I sing from The Great American Songbook, Broadway, Classical accompanied by my original compositions is what I consider to be timeless because it’s rooted in the foundation of America’s cultural and musical legacy.
 But it’s also performance art in the universal language of music for all ages, shared with an explicit intention to imagine a world where human beings see each other as equals in all walks of life – an open window into open-mindedness, and a singular, compassionate vision of a united humankind."

 Elijah Rock has already had a career full of highpoints and memorable moments while giving one the impression that he is just getting started.
 Born in Cleveland, he gained early experience as a classically trained soprano as a boy before maturing into a warm baritone singer.
-Among his accomplishments since then have been developing into a notable tap dancer, hosting his digital entertainment program The Elijah Rock Variety Show, appearing on Showtime's TV series Masters Of Sex, writing the men's handbook The Fine Art Of Romance, winning the NAACP Theater Award for Best Male Equity performer in "Breath And Imagination: The Story Of Roland Hayes," and gaining acclaim (along with an Ovation Award Nomination) for portraying Cab Calloway in the musical revue "I Only Have Eyes For You."
-The Glendale News raved, “Baritone Rock, with charm to spare, shifts smoothly from crisp jazz phrasings to the operatic…"
+Among his accomplishments since then have been winning the NAACP Theater Award for Best Male Equity performer in "Breath And Imagination: The Story Of Roland Hayes," and gaining acclaim (along with an Ovation Award Nomination) for portraying Cab Calloway in the musical revue "I Only Have Eyes For You."
+The Glendale News raved, “Baritone Rock, with charm to spare, shifts smoothly from crisp jazz phrasings to the operatic…" Rock portrayed Barack Obama for eight years on The Jay Leno Show, showcasing his versatility alongside his talents as an accomplished tap dancer.
+He also hosted The Elijah Rock Variety Show, a digital entertainment program, and made a guest appearance on Showtime's Masters of Sex.

 “The music I sing from The Great American Songbook, Broadway, Classical accompanied by my original compositions is what I consider to be timeless because it’s rooted in the foundation of America’s cultural and musical legacy.
 But it’s also performance art in the universal language of music for all ages, shared with an explicit intention to imagine a world where human beings see each other as equals in all walks of life – an open window into open-mindedness, and a singular, compassionate vision of a united humankind.”